eZmaxinc/eZmax-SDK-go/docs/EzsignfolderDuplicateV1Request.md

 `func (o *EzsignfolderDuplicateV1Request) HasTEzsignfolderNote() bool`

 HasTEzsignfolderNote returns a boolean if a field has been set.

+### GetBKeepenteredvalues

+`func (o *EzsignfolderDuplicateV1Request) GetBKeepenteredvalues() bool`

+GetBKeepenteredvalues returns the BKeepenteredvalues field if non-nil, zero value otherwise.

+### GetBKeepenteredvaluesOk

+`func (o *EzsignfolderDuplicateV1Request) GetBKeepenteredvaluesOk() (*bool, bool)`

+GetBKeepenteredvaluesOk returns a tuple with the BKeepenteredvalues field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBKeepenteredvalues

+`func (o *EzsignfolderDuplicateV1Request) SetBKeepenteredvalues(v bool)`

+SetBKeepenteredvalues sets BKeepenteredvalues field to given value.

+### HasBKeepenteredvalues

+`func (o *EzsignfolderDuplicateV1Request) HasBKeepenteredvalues() bool`

+HasBKeepenteredvalues returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)